mariahlee/mariahlee.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Mariah Lee is a masters student, majoring in Computational Life Sciences at Arizona State University.
+She will be applying to PhD programs to begin in Fall 2025.
+Her research interests include using deep learning and statistical modeling to elucidate the diverse functions of noncoding regions, particularly noncoding RNAs.